Skip to content

 Theme: Auto is the recommended default precisely because it lets each user see the app in their preferred OS palette.
 Kittox can also expose a small three-button toggle (Light / Auto / Dark) to the end user, with the choice persisted in the browser.
 Two ingredients:

-1. Opt-in in Config.yaml — add UserSelection: True under Theme: Auto:
+1. Opt-in in Config.yaml — add UserSelection: True under Theme: (with Mode: Auto):

 yaml